Immigration to Canada: Immigration rate

+Canada's plan to increase immigration aims to address labor shortages and demographic changes that threaten the country's future.
+While experts acknowledge the benefits of increased immigration, they emphasize the need for comprehensive solutions that extend beyond simply raising immigration levels.
+Matching newcomers' skills with available job opportunities, mandating enhanced acceptance of recognized foreign credentials across regulatory bodies, and expanding the focus to encompass a wider range of job sectors are crucial steps.
+Additionally, they express concerns regarding the strain on essential services and potential stakeholder influence on policy-making require careful consideration.
+The experts concur that achieving a balance between the country's economic needs and the well-being of both newcomers and existing residents will be key to effectively addressing labor market challenges and ensuring successful immigration integration.

 Illegal migration

-Estimates of undocumented immigrants in Canada range between 35,000 and 120,000.
+Estimates of undocumented immigrants in Canada ranged between 35,000 and 120,000 in 2007, with 2024 estimates generally of 500,000 to 700,000.
 James Bissett, a former head of the Canadian Immigration Service, has suggested that the lack of any credible refugee screening process, combined with a high likelihood of ignoring any deportation orders, has resulted in tens of thousands of outstanding warrants for the arrest of rejected refugee claimants, with little attempt at enforcement.
 A 2008 report by the Auditor General Sheila Fraser stated that Canada has lost track of as many as 41,000 illegal immigrants.